Bankers Football Club: Bankers Football Club Records

+Longest Losing Sequence: 15 games (including forfeits).
+Round 1, 12 May 1877 - Round 18, 15 September 1877.

 Social and charity matches

 Despite the Bankers senior team folding in the SAFA in 1877, social and charity matches were arranged from time to time.

 On 21 May 1879, a football match between Bankers and Civil Servants took place on the North Park Lands.
 The weather was fine, but the attendance at the beginning of the match was very meagre.
 It, however, increased as the afternoon went on.
 C. Hughes captained the Civil Servants, and A. Crooks the Bankers.
 The latter was distinguished by a white band around the arm.
 Civil Servants scored the only goal.

+On 26 July 1888, the Bankers, 1 goals 5 behinds, defeated the Brokers, 5 behinds at Adelaide Oval.
+The gate takings from the match and 25 per cent of catering profits were devoted to the "Star of Greece" relief fund.
+Unfortunately owing to the rain the contributors were not so numerous as they otherwise might have been.

 On 11 August 1888, Bankers defeated Brokers 4 goals to 3 at Adelaide Oval.
 Both teams comprised several of the leading players in the colony, but the game was reportedly rather slow.

 Proceeds from the match went to the Children's Hospital.